georchestra/georchestra/website/documentation/installation_en.rst

 See the technical information section below for more detailed information on how to write a deployScript.

+The second step is to add the credentials for the target server in the maven settings file.
+Typically that file is in $HOME/.m2/settings.xml.
+The normal maven settings is used, so read http://maven.apache.org/settings.html#Servers for details.
+Not all parameters are used by deploy.
+Only
+ * id
+ * host (not shown in the maven page, it is the hostname of the target server)
+ * username
+ * password (optional)
+ * privateKey (optional)
+ * passphrase (optional)

-Once the script is written then the projects can be deployed by executing:
+Now the system can be deployed by executing:

   * mvn -Pfull,platform_id  -- This will deploy all war files as well as configure all ancillary systems that are required like openLDAP, server